-- It will look great on your CV and applications to future employers. - You can enter yourself or another rep to win our Rep of the Month award.
-Winners receive a £20 gift voucher! - You will build up a professional network by working closely with students, Arts SU and university teams. - You will get access to free in-person and online training provided by Arts SU. - You will develop new skills in problem solving, communication and team-working. - You will get a unique insight into how Arts Higher Education works - useful if you ever want to apply your creative skills to working in this sector in future. - Enjoy fun socials and events hosted by Arts SU. - We always order way too much cake and coffee for trainings and meetings, so if you have a sweet tooth, you're in luck.
+- It will look great on your CV and applications to future employers. - You will build up a professional network by working closely with students, Arts SU and university teams. - You will get access to free in-person and online training provided by Arts SU. - You will develop new skills in problem solving, communication and team-working. - You will get a unique insight into how Arts Higher Education works useful if you ever want to apply your creative skills to working in this sector in future. - Enjoy fun socials and events hosted by Arts SU. - We always order way too much cake and coffee for trainings and meetings, so if you have a sweet tooth, you're in luck.